 Development of Commercially Valuable Products

-Normal activities of faculty members at research-intensive universities often lead to discoveries which have the potential of being developed into commercially valuable products.
-Such development is encouraged under University Copyright and Patent policy administered by the Vice President for Research.
-Faculty and staff members making such discoveries should consult with the Vice President for Research as soon as it becomes apparent that such development is possible.
+Normal activities of faculty members at research intensive universities often lead to discoveries which have the potential of being developed into commercially valuable products.
+Such development is encouraged by the Vice President for Research.
+Faculty and staff members making such discoveries should download and complete a Disclosure Form from the Office of Commercialization section within the Office of Research website (http://research.fsu.edu/) as soon as it becomes apparent that such development is possible.
 University policy includes the following provisions:

-- All patentable inventions and technological developments discovered or developed by a faculty or academic staff member while employed by the University shall be disclosed to the Vice President for Research.
+- All patentable inventions and technological developments discovered or developed by a faculty or academic staff member while employed by the University shall be disclosed to the Vice President for Research through submission of a Disclosure Form.
 Disclosure of discoveries or inventions made during the course of approved outside employment may be delayed when necessary to protect the outside employer's interests until the decision has been made whether to seek a patent.

 - Except for discoveries or inventions made during the course of approved outside employment, a discovery or invention which is made in the field in which the investigator is employed by the University or by using University funds, facilities, materials, equipment, personnel, or proprietary technological information is the property of the University and the inventor shall share in the proceeds therefrom as shall be negotiated with the Vice President for Research and reflected in a written contract between the University and the faculty or staff member.